Yes, it is necessary! A homeschool mission statement will help you survive and succeed.

 With a stated goal, you can progress toward it and know that you are headed in the right direction.

 If we have a goal for our children to be brought up in the teachings and ways of the Lord, then we need to be bringing them into experiences that will help us achieve that goal.
 For example, I want my children to realize the importance of corporate worship with like-minded Christians.
 My husband and I make church attendance a priority.
-We go every week, rain or snow.
+We go every week: rain or snow or inconvenience.

 Homeschool Mission Statement: Distraction Free